nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 Again, guidelines for creating the various settings to create outputs can be found [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/)

 This graph is a standard distribution of the datasets plotted side by side.
 As was stated previously, Wailuku was found to generally have the most expensive fuel, which is shown here graphically.
-When looking at the electricity rates, we can see that the most location is Hawaii island.
+When looking at the electricity rates, we can see that the most expensive location is Hawaii island.
 So, based off our quick example, we cannot say that there is a trend of consumer products being more expensive in Wailuku (or Maui island) than others.
 However, this quickly shows the user the possibilities of combining and comparing multiple datasets.